 Oscars and other awards shows

-The Grammys are on CBS (Paramount+ 7-day trial).
+The Grammys are on CBS (a FuboTV 7-day trial or an antenna covers the broadcast, since Paramount+ no longer offers a trial).
 The Emmys rotate (in 2026 they are on ABC, requiring the same Hulu+Live TV / antenna approach).
-The Tonys are on Paramount+ (the streaming exclusive home of the Tonys since 2023).
+The Tonys stream on Paramount+ (its exclusive home since 2023), which now needs a paid or discounted month rather than a trial.
 The Golden Globes are on CBS as of the 2024 broadcast deal.
-For awards shows specifically, the live TV streaming trials are typically the right choice because most awards air on broadcast networks rather than premium cable.
+For awards shows specifically, the live TV streaming trials (FuboTV, Hulu+Live TV) are typically the right choice because most awards air on broadcast networks rather than premium cable.

 Major sports tournaments